 In 2007 Magco Inc., a Tecta America Company, was selected as the bidder of choice in an open-bid selection process by Fairfax County to install a 5,000 sq. ft. green roof atop an existing parking garage located in Fairfax, VA.
 Designed by Capitol Greenroofs, with slight modifications in the field, the green roof retro-fit allowed for between 20 and 30 existing spaces to be converted into a demonstration green roof, which was installed by Magco in September of 2007, and has been maintained by them as well.

 As one of the first green roofs installed on a public facility in Fairfax, VA, county officials are taking the initiative to compare the benefits of a green roof, particularly storm water run-off, to other parking facilities that do not have one.
-This demonstration project will provide a basis for future policy concerning green roofs, with the intent to advance green roof development throughout the county.
+The Herrity Building Parking Garage Demonstration Garden will provide a basis for future policy concerning green roofs, with the intent to advance green roof development throughout the county.

 Additional thumbnail photos: